MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 - **Historical reporting**: View historical metrics for call queues, and auto attendants, and agent queue actions.
 Historical metrics report up to the past 27 days.

-Queues app is designed to enhance call queue handling capabilities within Teams for your users who utilize or plan to utilize call queues and auto attendants, rather than serving as a substitute for a contact center.
+Queues app is designed to enhance call queue handling capabilities within Teams for your users who utilize or plan to utilize call queues and auto attendants.

 Keep the following in mind: